 Patients with autoimmune diseases take medications that suppress their immune system to lessen the impact of the disease, but this can leave them more vulnerable to COVID-19.
 These patients may also have poorer responses to the COVID-19 vaccines.
-The Autoimmune Association advises that these people need to follow the guidelines from CDC and talk with their physicians to ensure that the therapy will work well in combination with a Covid-19 vaccine.
+The Autoimmune Association advises that these people need to follow the guidelines from the CDC and talk with their physicians to ensure that the therapy will work well in combination with a COVID-19 vaccine.

-The FDA has also approved the use of the drug Evusheld from AstraZeneca for prevention of COVID-19 in certain cases, including immunocompromised patients, a group that includes those with autoimmune diseases.
+The FDA has also approved the use of the drug Evusheld from AstraZeneca for the prevention of COVID-19 in certain cases, including immunocompromised patients, a group that includes those with autoimmune diseases.

 “Vaccines have proven to be the best defense available against COVID-19.
 However, there are certain immune compromised individuals who may not mount an adequate immune response to COVID-19 vaccination, or those who have a history of severe adverse reactions to a COVID-19 vaccine and therefore cannot receive one and need an alternative prevention option,” said Patrizia Cavazzoni, M.D., director of the FDA’s Center for Drug Evaluation and Research.

-Evusheld combines tixagevimab and cilgavimab, both monoclonal antibodies that are focused on attacking the spike protein of the Covid-19 virus, and are designed to obstruct the attachment of Covid-19 and its entrance into the cells, the FDA says.
+Evusheld combines tixagevimab and cilgavimab, both monoclonal antibodies that are focused on attacking the spike protein of the COVID-19 virus, and are designed to obstruct the attachment of COVID-19 and its entrance into the cells, the FDA says.